GREAT SOUTHERN RAILWAYS

 The question of livery was given much thought as the overhaul neared its end.
 After seven years with one grey and one black engine, neither of those options seemed very attractive.
 The choice fell instead on CIÉ's popular green livery.
 No.461 never carried this in service - it was for passenger locomotives and she was officially a goods engine - but it was felt that the livery should be represented on the main line and No.461 was the least inappropriate loco to do it.

 No.461 is the only DSER locomotive surviving, and the only main line inside cylinder 2-6-0 in these islands.
 We suspect she may still be using her original tender, which would also be unique among operational Irish engines.
-By the time she is withdrawn from service again she may have reached her 100th year.

 One experienced steam driver has declared her the best loco, bar none, that ever ran in Ireland.
 Who knows?